claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

    Dash is running on http://127.0.0.1:8050/
    * Serving Flask app 'dash_tot'
    * Debug mode: on

+**[Issue 2]: Default Local Link Not Working**

+If for some reason the running is interrupted before the creation of the dashboard, check on the Desktop, in the folder [Project-Bianchini-Agroclimatology] if there are the unzipped file in the subfolder [input].
+If yes, the script will work.
+If there isn't the folder, or there is nothing in the subfolder, or just a .zip file, you must go in subfolder [output] and delete the file [last_update.txt].

+### 5. Common Errors

+**[Error 1]: Registration response error message: PHONE_REGISTRATION_ERROR**

+This error is linked to the connection.
+Can be showed because if the connection is not perfectly stable and strong it can take some time to move fromo a url to another during the dowloading phase.
+Attending few seconds everything will be automatically fixed.

 ### 5. Support and Feedback
 For support and feedback, contact our claudia.bianchini@edu.esiee.fr.
 We value your input and are here to assist you.